SueChaplain/guide-sauvian/docs/en/localamenities.md

 ## Children's play areas

-There are play areas to suit all age groups in the park behind the villa.
+There are play areas to suit all age groups in the park behind the villa, including climbing frames, swings and a basketball court.
+If you turn right and walk through the park to the end of the road, you will find a bicycle circuit, a fitness arena, and a pumptrack.
+All of these amenities are free to use.

-You can also find an alternative park in Rue des Tulipes, which contains skate ramps and a small area for younger children with swings and slides.

 Within a 10 minute drive, the **Scène de Bayssan** provides an enormous play area for children with large colourful climbing frames, swings, and slides.
 For more information, see [Days out, Scène de Bayssan](daysout.md#scene-de-bayssan).